Social Security to Census Crosswalk

-IPUMS links Social Security Administration records to the 1900-1950 censuses.
-The data source is the Social Security NUMIDENT (Numerical Identification files).
-The public version of the NUMIDENT includes all Social Security registrants with verified death records and persons who would have reached the age of 110 by December 31, 2007.
+IPUMS links Social Security Administration records to the 1880-1950 censuses.
+The data source is the Social Security Numident (Numerical Identification files).
+The public version of the Numident includes all Social Security registrants with verified death records and persons who would have reached the age of 110 by December 31, 2007.
 The earliest records date to 1936.
-We combine data from the Social Security applications file (SS-5) and death records file to link individuals to the 1900-1950 censuses.
+We combine data from the Social Security applications file (SS-5) and death records file to link individuals to the censuses.

-Users should note that the links to an individual across different NUMIDENT-to-census crosswalks do not always agree with the census-to-census links for that person.
-In the next version of MLP links, we will resolve such contradictions.
+Users should note that the links of an individual from the Numident across census years do not always agree with the census-to-census links.
 In most cases we believe the census-to-census links are superior, but there are exceptions.

 Linking Method